F5Networks/marathon-bigip-ctlr/README.rst

     * f5-marathon-lb can not manage the "Common" partition.

-Because f5-marathon-lb takes ownership of certain resource types in the partitions it manages,

-The BIG-IP object types listed below are managed by the f5-marathon-lb application and should not be manually added, changed, or deleted, as this may result in unexpected behavior.
+The BIG-IP object types listed below are managed by the f5-marathon-lb application; these should not be manually added, changed, or deleted, as this may result in unexpected behavior.

 -  Virtual Servers
 -  Virtual Addresses